abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 fields.
 It should present a clear picture of relationship between objects during an update of a Deployment.
 ```
 $ kubectl describe deploy deploy-example
-$ kubectl describe rs deploy-example-<safe-pod-template-hash>
+$ kubectl describe rs deploy-example-<pod-template-hash>
-$ kubectl describe pod deploy-example-<safe-pod-template-hash-<random>
+$ kubectl describe pod deploy-example-<pod-template-hash-<random>
 ```

 ---

 **Summary:** Deployments are the main method of managing applications deployed within Kubernetes.
-They create and supervise targeted ReplicaSets by generating a unique hash called the `pod-template-hash` and attaching it to child objects as a Label and automatically include it in their Selector.
+They create and supervise targeted ReplicaSets by generating a unique hash called the `pod-template-hash` and attaching it to child objects as a Label along with automatically including it in their Selector.
 This method of managing rollouts along with being able to define the methods and tolerances in the update strategy permits for a safe and seamless way of updating an application in place.

 ---